brandonlipman/mac-dev-setup/README.md

 ## WindowTidy
 Download this from AppStore.

+## Skype
+Download this.

+## Sketch The UI/UX Design Tools
+Download this.

+## Sketch The UI/UX Design Tools
+Download this.

 ## Alfred App
 Download this from [here](https://www.dropbox.com/downloading).
 Look up the licence info via email.
 Sent from license@alfredapp.com.